xxhalflifexx-source/workmangement/PUSH_TO_GITHUB_SUMMARY.md

 **You MUST:**
 1. ✅ Push these changes to GitHub (above)
-2. ✅ Run database migration in Supabase (see `COMPLETE_STEP_BY_STEP.md`)
+2. ✅ Wait for Vercel to rebuild
-3. ✅ Wait for Vercel to rebuild
+3. ✅ Test invoice printing
-4. ✅ Hard refresh your browser
+4. ✅ Disable headers/footers in browser print dialog when printing

 ---

 **Status:** Ready to push! 🚀